cgtc/multiomics_integration_publication/README.md

 There are 10 R scripts and 1 shell script in this directory, all for loading/processing LCMS, miRNA, Olink, and scRNA data in some way.
 The data_acquisition script is used within the integration analysis notebooks to load in the data using these.

+They are included here to illustrate some of the processing steps that each modality underwent.

 ## Notebooks directory

 The analysis notebooks (qmds and ipynbs) in this repository contain the application of five different multiomic integration strategies: